RakhithJK/spyder-ide-spyder-wiki/Troubleshooting-Guide-and-FAQ.md

 Common solutions
 ----------------

-*   The **basic troubleshooting steps** discussed in the section above, as they usually resolve the vast majority of Spyder install-related issues.
+1. The **basic troubleshooting steps** discussed in the section above, as they usually resolve the vast majority of Spyder install-related issues.
-*   **Make sure Spyder isn't already running** and no Spyder related windows (*e.g.* Variable Explorer dialogs) are left open, and check that the preference setting "Use a single instance" (under ``Preferences`` > ``General`` > ``Advanced Settings``) isn't checked.
+2.  **Make sure Spyder isn't already running** and no Spyder related windows (*e.g.* Variable Explorer dialogs) are left open, and check that the preference setting "Use a single instance" (under ``Preferences`` > ``General`` > ``Advanced Settings``) isn't checked.
-*   Try **starting Spyder via a different means**, such as from a shortcut, Anaconda navigator, or the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux) by simply typing ``spyder`` then enter/return, and see if any of those work.
+3. Try **starting Spyder via a different means**, such as from a shortcut, Anaconda navigator, or the Anaconda Prompt/Terminal/command line (on Windows/Mac/Linux) by simply typing ``spyder`` then enter/return, and see if any of those work.
 If so, then something's wrong with your install, not Spyder itself, and so we recommend uninstalling and doing a clean install of the latest Anaconda <https://www.anaconda.com/download/>.
-*   If Anaconda is currently installed "for just you", try uninstalling and reinstalling it "for all users" instead, and vice versa, as some systems can have issues with one or the other.
-*   Reinstall it into your local startup drive, to a directory path and user account without spaces, special characters, or unusual permissions.
-*   Disable any security software you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
+4. Disable any security software you may be using, such as a firewall or antivirus, as these products can occasionally interfere with Spyder or its related packages.
 Make sure to re-enable it if it doesn't fix the problem, and if it does, add a rule or exception for Spyder.
-*   Run Spyder with administrator rights just in case it is some sort of permissions issue
+5. Run Spyder with administrator rights just in case it is some sort of permissions issue
+6. If Anaconda is currently installed "for just you", try uninstalling and reinstalling it "for all users" instead, and vice versa, as some systems can have issues with one or the other.
+7. Reinstall it into your local startup drive, to a directory path and user account without spaces, special characters, or unusual permissions.
-*   Check and repair/reset permissions, your disk, and OS if all else fails
+8. Check and repair/reset permissions, your disk, and OS if all else fails

 Advanced tricks